neelsmith/digitalmyth/docs/index.md

 - Extending an assignment: in order to schedule a presentation in class, you must discuss an approved topic with me by **Oct.
 19**
 - Please note schedule of [deadlines for multi-step (final) project](./deadlines/)
-- A [template Pluto notebook](./text_template_nb.html) with just the code you need to select the URL for a text of Apollodorus or Hyginus from a menu.
 - **Proposal for extending an assignment**: due **Oct 3**, extension to **Oct.
 6** available on request (see [instructions for the assignment](./assignments/extended/))

+## Helpful code

+- A [template Pluto notebook](./text_template_nb.html) with just the code you need to select the URL for a text of Apollodorus or Hyginus from a menu.
+- A Pluto notebook for [searching canonically citable text of Apollodorus](./search-apollodorus.html)